adembudak/CMakeForImGui/README.md

 [CMake](https://cmake.org) build support for [Dear ImGui](https://github.com/ocornut/imgui).
-This builds and installs the library and backends, also builds example programs.
+It can build and install the library, backends and examples.

 This work proposed for the Dear ImGui upstream: https://github.com/ocornut/imgui/issues/8896